How to save during price spikes

 We've had a few false alarms previously, where our system has incorrectly predicted a price spike.
 During these situations, it's still a good idea to follow your price spike strategy because the price did climb, just not enough for there to be a spike.
 You can also keep an eye on the app throughout the day, because this will indicate when a price spike is forecast to occur.

 On rare occasions, unexpected price spikes happen.
-For example, VIC was suddenly impacted in January 2024 when storms damaged infrastructure, including key transmission lines.
+For example, NSW was suddenly impacted during the bushfires in the Snowy Mountains, when key transmission lines shutdown.

 In the event of an unexpected price spike, we'll send you an immediate alert.